imadki/PYTHON/support/00-setup_environment.md

     - Copy the generated ssh public key (`cat /path/to/public/key.pub` path is outputed by the previous command).
     - Open your github account and navigate to the `settings` then `SSH and GPG keys`, click on `new SSH key`, give a title (whatever you want) and past the public key in the `key` area, finally click `Add SSH key`.
 4. clone the repo:
-go to your repositories and open the python for finance repo, click on the code button (in green color), copie the link, and open your terminal, then
+go to your repositories and open the python repo, click on the code button (in green color), copie the link, and open your terminal, then
 - change the working directory to Desktop by runing:
 ```bash
 cd Desktop